Configuration

 stubs, and a local run needs none of them.

-The six rate variables configure the fixed-point CREDIT↔USD conversions for the
+The six rate variables configure the fixed-point CREDIT-to-USD conversions for the

 rates port: usd_minor = floor(credit_minor × rate / 10^scale).
 The